Music Producer Career and Training Information

 These associations tend to be involved in the industry in various ways, including legal and business aspects such as copywriting, promotion, and sales, as well as the monitoring and review of state and federal policies, laws, and regulations.
 They also provide members with information, resources, and research related to the industry.

-According to national wage estimates from 2018, here's how much professionals in this field earned:*
+According to Occupational Employment Statistics program estimates from 2018, here's how much professionals in this field earned:

 - The average hourly wage for sound engineering technicians was $30.53 ($63,500 annually).
 The highest-paid 10 percent of sound engineering technicians made over $56.54 per hour ($117,600 annually).